 All young people undertaking work experience at the school will be supervised at all times and made aware of the school’s child protection policies and who the school’s DSL is.

-If an individual wearing a visitor’s badge is found unsupervised, the individual will be escorted to the headteacher’s office where they are to wait until the supervising member of staff is located.

 Where required, barred DBS checks will be obtained for staff who supervise a volunteer who is under the age of 16.
 Consideration will be given to the nature of the supervision and the frequency of the activity being supervised to determine whether checks are necessary, these considerations will include:

 Whether the person providing the supervision will be unsupervised themselves.